 An important validation of our predictions, is the finding that alteration of predicted functional uORFs as a consequence of germline genetic variation, impacts ribosome binding and protein level in humans.
-It is of interest, that the overall effect of uORF interruption, appears to be a decrease in downstream protein level.
 This is contrary to common view that uORFs act as translational repressors.
-Mechanisms have been studied, where uORFs act to up-regulate the presence of a downstream coding sequence (e.g. leaky-scanning, and translation reinitiation).
-Our analysis appears to suggest that this effect is a more common consequence for upstream open reading frames than is credited.
+It is of interest, that Generally we assume that uORFs act as translational repressors.
+However, the overall effect of uORF loss7 appears to be a decrease in downstream protein level.
+This is contrary to common view that uORFs act as translational repressors.
+Mechanisms have been studied, where uORFs act to up-regulate expression of a downstream coding sequence (e.g. leaky-scanning, and translation reinitiation).
+Our analysis suggests that this effect is a more common consequence for upstream open reading frames than is previously credited.